munircontractor/blfs-package-tree/README.md

 ### Required Modules:
 1. `bs4`: `BeautifulSoup` from the `bs4` module is used to collect data from the BLFS website
-2. `netwrokx`: `netwrokx` is used to plot the visuals.
+2. `networkx`: `networkx` is used to plot the visuals.
 Refer [Networkx website](https://networkx.readthedocs.org/en/stable/index.html) for upstream requirements.